tjnieradka/AD-Entra-Lab/docs/02-VyOS-Router_Setup.md

 None normally required -All sync is outbound only from LAN

-# VyOS 1.3 Virtual machine screenshot
+# VyOS 1.3 Virtual machine

 ![image](https://github.com/user-attachments/assets/bbc282bd-7b3a-4c93-a91b-b22037cb6a5e)